Home

 Shaba National Reserve is home to Joy Adamson's Monument.
 It is notable for its hot springs.

-Samburu and buffalo springs, in particular, are popular tourist routes.
+Samburu and Buffalo Springs, in particular, are popular tourist routes.

 Maralal and Laikipia Game Sanctuaries are also located in this area and can be visited by arrangement.